stat545ubc-2023/collaborative-group11/TEAMWORK.md

    - Work on 1 markdown features __(Emoji)__
    - Generate pull requests
    - Review Dana's pull request and write comments for both M1 and M2
-   - Submitting this milestone: tag release and add link on Canvas for both M1 and M2
+   - Submitting M1: tag release and add link on Canvas

 ## Timing
 In order to prevent last-minute submission, we have set the deadline for submitting the pull request to be at least one day before the real deadline.
 This can make sure that other team members have sufficient time to provide feedback on the work.